BR British Rail Crimson & Cream

 (using the battery-on button); essentially a pneumatic equivalent to

 ‘paddling-up’ to disconnect the MLV from line-voltage.
-The battery-off button
+The

-re-illuminating upon contact with the (energised) live-rail.
+line-light re-illuminating upon contact with the (energised) live-rail.

 The